Messay Dego

-Messay Dego (מסאי דגו; born February 15, 1986) is an Ethiopian-born Israeli former association footballer and a manager, who played for the Israel U21 national team.
+Messay Dego (מסאי דגו; born February 15, 1986) is a former association footballer and manager.
+Born in Ethiopia, he played for the Israel under-21 national team.

 Early life

 Dego was born in Addis Ababa, Ethiopia, to an Ethiopian-Jewish family.
 He immigrated to Israel in the 1990s, with his parents and brothers.
 His eldest brother Baruch Dego is also a former association footballer, who played for the Israel national team.